crate/crate/docs/sql/statements/select.rst

   The join_condition is not applicable for joins of type CROSS and must have a returning value of type ``boolean``.

+:col_names:
+  A comma separated list of column names.
+The relations joined need to contain the columns specified.

 Table function
 ''''''''''''''